 Back in my early parenting days, I used to pack a massive church bag.
 I had an extra outfit for the baby, at least a dozen baby toys, books, snacks, diapers, formula, the works.
 Even when my daughter got a bit older, I still packed a way-too-big church bag.
 Toys, coloring books, multiple snacks, etc. I began to realize that the constant stream of toys and snacks just contributed to her antsy-ness.
 She had learned that church was a time to make mommy go through her bag of tricks!
 Not quite what I had in mind for church.

 My husband suggested that we go bag-free and see if that helped.
 But I knew that wasn’t practical.
 I still needed to bring diapers and tissues, and a couple necessities.
 But he was on to something.
 We needed to train the girls to be happy with less entertainment.

-So I made a small tote bag (about the size of a coloring book), and told Leah it was our special strawberry church bag.
+So I made a very small tote bag (about the size of a coloring book), and told Leah it was our special strawberry church bag.
 And we seriously simplified what we brought to church.
 It took a couple of weeks of child-torture, but after awhile they adjusted to having less.
 And they were more quiet and more behaved.
 For the most part.

 2 Color Water Timer – these are mesmerizing, even for adults.
 My mom still keeps a keychain sized version of this and passes it to fussy babies in church.